NivedhaT20/react-table-application/README.md

 2. Do npm install

 3. Run npm run dev
+then hit the url displayed to view the application (eg. http://localhost:5173/)